jcu-eresearch/fascinator-shibboleth/README.md

                 </executions>
             </plugin>

-Then in the sso section of home/config/system-config.json enable the Shibboleth plugin:
+And then, in the sso section of home/config/system-config.json, enable the Shibboleth plugin:

 	...
 	"sso": {
         	"plugins": ["Shibboleth"],
 	...